 The problem is that you aren’t being complete with yourself.
 These little “Non-no’s” are actually draining your creative energy.
 Stop the leaks, and say no in the moment!

-Saying No Mistake #6 – Promising something they don’t mean
+Saying No Mistake #6 – Promising something you don’t mean

 There’s a “Friends” episode where Ross’s new girlfriend asks him where their relationship is “going.”
 Ross admits to his Friends that he doesn’t want the relationship to go anywhere.
 But rather than stating this to his girlfriend, Ross gives her the keys to his apartment and tells her he loves her.